 Recess provides unstructured time for students to socialize.
 Since the play is child-led, the children practice negotiation in setting the rules for play, cooperation, sharing and problem solving.
 The social arena changes in middle school as children go through puberty and deal with feelings of self-consciousness and a greater need for peer acceptance.
 Recess gives young adolescents extra time to work out social issues with friends and enemies.

 Childhood obesity is a growing problem and the number one health concern for parents, according to the American Heart Association.
 One in three kids is overweight or obese, which is three times the rate in 1963.
 Recess gives students time to get off their chairs and move their bodies.
 Minor movement, even standing, counterbalances the sedentary time students spend sitting in classrooms and on the couch.
-The AAP recommends children get 60 minutes of moderate to vigorous activity each day.
+The American Academy of Pediatrics recommends children get 60 minutes of moderate to vigorous activity each day.

 Unstructured recess time can lead to bullying issues, which includes exclusion, safety concerns and young adolescents standing around instead of playing.
 A supervised, structured playtime can have some of the same physical and cognitive benefits for students while keeping them off their electronic devices during recess.
-Structured playtime requires trained faculty and should not be considered a replacement for the skills-directed coaching achieved in physical education classes, warns the AAP.
+Structured playtime requires trained faculty and should not be considered a replacement for the skills-directed coaching achieved in physical education classes, warns the American Academy of Pediatrics.

 - Hemera Technologies/Photos.com/Getty Images